duneroadrunner/scpptool/README.md

 } MSE_ATTR_STR("mse::lifetime_label(99)");
 ```

 Operators are just like any other functions and annotated in the same way.
 Our previous example functions didn't have return values, so we didn't get a chance to see how to annotate the return value.
 This example shows it.
 It seems these operators don't take any parameters so we don't have to deal with them here.
 But to be pedantic, since these are member operators, just like member functions, they actually take an implicit `this` pointer parameter.
 In some cases, you might need to associate a lifetime label to the implicit `this` pointer parameter.
 This would be done in similar fashion to the return value annotation above, but substituting the `return_value()` part with `this()`.
-But understand that the `this()` annotation is just associating a lifetime label to a function parameter (in this case the implicit `this` pointer parameter), and so the (maximum lower bound) lifespan value will be inferred from the parameter, whereas the `return_value()` annotation, on the other hand, is imposing a (lower bound) lifespan value associated with a lifetime label that has already been previously inferred (often from one of the (implicit or explicit) function parameters).
+But understand that the `this()` annotation is just associating a lifetime label to a function parameter (in this case the implicit `this` pointer parameter), and so the lifespan (range) value will be inferred from the parameter, whereas the `return_value()` annotation, on the other hand, is imposing a lifespan (range) value associated with a lifetime label that has already been previously inferred (often from one of the (implicit or explicit) function parameters).

 By adding dereference operators, we've made a reference object that kind of resembles the behavior of a pointer.
 But notice that, unlike the native pointer and reference types, the target of our reference object type is always constrained by the lower bound lifespan inferred from its initialization value (aka constructor argument).
 With native pointers and references, we have to associate the target object's lifespan with a lifetime label (by adding an annotation to the (parameter) variable or member field) in order to trigger this constraint, whereas a variable or member field of our reference object type will always have this constraint regardless.
 Native pointers and references are the only types that possess this "dual nature".
 With all other (user defined) reference object types it's either one or the other.